 Gamification, like customer experience, is a shrill term.
+Gamification in consumer experience is a new buzzword that more and more brands apply.
 In this article, I shed light on the meaning, possible areas of application, and tried-and-tested success criteria of gamification.

 Gamification can make sense – provided there is a suitable use case!